-Did you know that paint for skirting boards (or baseboards as they’re sometimes known) date back to the Victorian era?
-Used to create a seal between the wall and floor they provided a significant improvement in insulation, as well as being ornate and decorative.
+Did you know that paint for skirting boards (or baseboards as they’re sometimes known) dates back to the Victorian era?
+Used to create a seal between the wall and floor, they provided a significant improvement in insulation, as well as being ornate and decorative.

 So when repainting your skirting board, how do you know how to find the best paint for skirting boards?
 Well keep reading as we have the answers!

 When painting your skirting boards, there are a few things to consider in order to ensure a professional and polished finish.
 The type of paint you use is important, as is the colour and the method of application.
 In this blog post, we’ll guide you through the best paint for skirting boards, helping you to choose the right option for your home.

 If your skirting boards are looking a little worse for wear, it might be time to give them a fresh coat of paint.
 But what type of paint should you use?